 - a.
-Arc of Northern Virginia estimated that 1 to 2 percent, as many as 780 adults in Northern Virginia, would benefit from SPARC programming; and - b.
+The Arc of Northern Virginia estimated that 1 to 2 percent, as many as 780 adults in Northern Virginia, would benefit from SPARC programming; and - b.
 Fairfax Falls Church CSB reported that at any given time approximately 100 adults cannot participate in supported work programs and would choose SPARC if it were free.

 These numbers may represent only a portion of the people who would benefit from SPARC.
-Many adults with severe and multiple disabilities can only work a few hours a week or cannot find work because employers are unwilling to provide the accommodation needed to welcome and support them.
+Many adults with severe and multiple disabilities can work but only for a few hours a week or cannot find those few hours of work because employers are unwilling to provide the accommodation needed to welcome and support them.
 Some of these individuals already benefit from their participation in SPARC and many more in Northern Virginia would choose SPARC programming if they could afford it.
 That is our challenge.

-THE POTENTIAL POOL OF SPARC PARTICIPANTS IS SUBSTANTIAL.
+THE POTENTIAL POOL OF SPARC PARTICIPANTS IS SUBSTANTIAL